Bruce Lee

 Death1973-07-20

-Born in San Francisco and raised in British Hong Kong, Lee was introduced to the Hong Kong film industry as a child actor by his father Lee Hoi-chuen.
-His early martial arts experience included Wing Chun (trained under Ip Man), tai chi, boxing (winning a Hong Kong boxing tournament), and frequent street fighting (neighborhood and rooftop fights).
-In 1959, Lee moved to Seattle, where he enrolled at the University of Washington in 1961.
-It was during this time in the United States that he began considering making money by teaching martial arts, even though he aspired to have a career in acting.
+Born in San Francisco and raised in Hong Kong, Lee was introduced to the Hong Kong film industry as a child actor by his father, Lee Hoi-chuen.
+Lee's early martial arts experience included Wing Chun (trained under Ip Man), tai chi, boxing (winning a Hong Kong boxing tournament), and frequent street fighting (neighborhood and rooftop fights).
+He moved to Seattle in 1959, enrolling at the University of Washington in 1961.
+It was during this time that Lee began to consider making money by teaching martial arts, even though he aspired to have a career in acting.
 He opened his first martial arts school, operated out of his home in Seattle.
-After later adding a second school in Oakland, California, he once drew significant attention at the 1964 Long Beach International Karate Championships of California by making demonstrations and speaking.
+After later adding a second school in Oakland, California, Lee once drew significant attention at the 1964 Long Beach International Karate Championships of California by making demonstrations and speaking.
 He subsequently moved to Los Angeles to teach, where his students included Chuck Norris, Sharon Tate, and Kareem Abdul-Jabbar.

 Biography from the Wikipedia article Bruce Lee.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.